Laplace Symbols and Invariant Distributions: The Laplace symbol

-In many cases It\^o-L\'evy processes are described by a L\'evy driven SDE.
+As a consequence of the above result it is a simple task to derive the semimartingale characteristics of the process from the Laplace symbol, if they have not been known a-priori.
+In many cases It\^o processes are described by a L\'evy driven SDE.
 If this is the case, one can directly determine the Laplace symbol from the SDE and the characteristic exponent of the driving L\'evy process as shown in the following theorem.
 We will write $X^x$ for the solution starting in $x$.
 Recall that it is always possible to enlarge the probability space and define a family of probability measures $(\bbp^x)_{x\in\bbr_+^d}$ on this enlargement in a way that $\bbp(X_t^x\in B) = \bbp^x(X_t\in B)$ (cf. \cite[Section 5.6]{protter}).